kvarak/dnd/docs/_Classes/bard.md

 ***Spectral Weapon.*** *Melee Attack:* your spell attack modifier to hit. *On hit*: 1d8+2+PB necrotic damage.

 ***Mournful Wail.*** The Spirit sings a sorrowful song.
-A creature of your choice within 30 feet that can hear it must succeed on a Wisdom saving throw against your spell save DC or be frightened of the Spirit for 1 minute.
+A creature of your choice within 30 ft that can hear it must succeed on a Wisdom saving throw against your spell save DC or be frightened of the Spirit for 1 minute.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 </td></tr></tbody></table>
 </div>